Bentotex Pond and Dam Liners

 - Bentonite clay’s swelling action self-seals small holes caused by wildlife, stock or ground movement.

-- Natural bentonite clay does not oxidise or crack over time and offers lifetime protection.
+- Natural bentonite clay does not oxidise or crack over time, is not damaged by bushfires and offers lifetime protection.

 - Dams and dam wall liners